chrisfarnham/diceandclocks/README.md

 and [source code](https://github.com/henryw374/firebase-clojurescript-todo-list).

 Henry's code best matched my own style of coding (simple, clear calls to libraries).
-After reading his blog post and playing with his example code, I formed a clear idea of how to write this site.
+After reading his blog post and playing with his example code, I formed a clear idea of how to build Clocks and Dice.
 The initial firebase binding code was taken directly from him.

 [Donate](https://www.paypal.com/paypalme/chrisfarnham)